Return to the search form Return to your search results

 Sounion

 Students will engage in a variety of activities focused on ancient and modern cultural life.
-Planned activities include:
+Activities may include:

 • A walking tour and welcome dinner on arrival in Athens